 In order to be effective, training sessions need to be engaging as well as informative.
 Bored and disinterested trainees will switch off and will not learn.

 So what can we do to supercharge our training sessions?
 To ensure that all our trainees are engaged and interested?
-Here’s four techniques that you can incorporate into your sessions to enhance the experience for your trainees and improve learning outcomes:
+Here are four techniques that you can incorporate into your sessions to enhance the experience for your trainees and improve learning outcomes:

 The idea of acting out an imaginary scenario has long been used in all kinds of training.
-As one example, some of the greatest military forces use war-games to prepare for worst case scenarios of conflicts.
+As one example, some of the greatest military forces use war-games to prepare for worst-case scenarios of conflicts.
 Now I’m not suggesting our training sessions will be quite as life or death as this (although maybe the health and safety courses!), but if this technique can help prepare soldiers for battle, it can surely work for the workplace!
-In this article, John Buelow, executive vice president of the Shapiro Negotiations Institute, says that role playing can help build confidence, develop learning skills and encourage creative problem solving.
-For example, acting out situations can be a great way to develop and practise the skills needed for effective communication with customers and stakeholders, as detailed in this article.
+In this article, John Buelow, executive vice president of the Shapiro Negotiations Institute, says that role-playing can help build confidence, develop learning skills and encourage creative problem-solving.
+For example, acting out situations can be a great way to develop and practice the skills needed for effective communication with customers and stakeholders, as detailed in this article.

 Some training courses may need to include techniques to develop skills and attributes, as well as teach specific knowledge.
 For example, employees training for the step up to management will be required to learn about their own strengths and weaknesses.
 As well as understanding how to use all aspects of their personalities to become a confident and effective leader.
 This may involve undertaking training that at first seems totally unrelated to the desired learning outcome.